 Additional Cameras – Specifies additional cameras to export to a .vrscene file.
 Later, they can be used with their scene_name parameter.

 Override Camera Resolution – When enabled, the camera's resolution is overridden, and the resolution specified from the V-Ray Renderer is used instead.

 Resolution Scale – Specifies the resolution of the camera.

-Resolution – Specifies the resolution when User Specified Resolution option is selected.
+Resolution – Specifies the resolution when the Resolution Scale is set to User Specified Resolution.

 Pixel Aspect Ratio – Specifies the pixel aspect ratio.

 Environment – Specifies the Environment ROP to use with the current Renderer.
 Multiple V-Ray Renderer nodes can link to the same Environment.

 - Export – Provides IPR rendering options, as well as setting .vrscene export and selecting the rendering engine (GPU, RTX, CPU).